enderland/the-whiteboard.github.io/_drafts/2016-02-22-the-bus-factor-enderland.markdown

 Larger companies can just accept a huge financial hit and move forward.
 Smaller companies cannot.

 # __Risk mitigation: how to prevent this from destroying you__

+First, hire good people.
+An organization full of smart people is an insurance against a bus factor.
+Smart people can quickly adapt and learn new things.
+Your bus factor might be 1 but at least if that person wins the lottery, you have people who can eventually fill in their responsibilities.
+Naturally you need to try to keep people, a subject which could be an entire blog post of its own, but do not make work environments horrible.

+Second, documentation.
+Keep some sort of record for major decisions.
+If you are not using a version control system get one yesterday.
+Try to avoid making large scale planning decisions without capturing them.
+This might be as simple as emailed meeting notes.
+It might be as complex as long specifications documents.
+Having _something_ to look at though in the event that happens is important.

+Code reviews are also helpful, even if cursory.
+It provides a smoke check - if during a review you have no clue what large portions of a codebase is doing, odds are your bus factor is lower than if you understand it (hey at least if someone else can grok it, it sort of makes sense).
+It gives opportunities to do knowledge share.